epogrebnyak/abacus/README.md

 )
 ```

-5. For ease of use we can give disticitve names to entries.
+5. For ease of use we can give distinctive names to entries.
    For example, `invoice_buyer=("receivables", "sales")` means
    that we can use named entry `("invoice_buyer", 250)` instead of
    `RawEntry(dr="receivables", cr="sales", amount=250)`.